bagashe/redis-adequate-rate-limiter-rb/README.md

                                     time

-y0 was the computed used quota at t0 y0' is the computed used quota at t1, after applying a linear decay function. y1 = y0' + 1 is the computed used quota at t1 if check_only: false
+y0 was the computed used quota at t0 y1 = y0' + 1 is the computed used quota at t1.

 ```
 3. Can be easily configured to rate limit over a few seconds or a few hours or a few days.
 4. Can be used to rate limit `actors` such as `Users`, `IPs`, `SessionIds`, `BrowserCookies`, `AccessTokens`, etc.